 “Our lives begin to end when we become silent about the things that really matter in life” .
 Dr Martin Luther King

-The story began five years.
-From a very dark place and crossroads in my own life, the idea for Golf in Society was born.
-Inspired by my father’s love of sport, who sadly passed away 12 years ago, I got to thinking that there must be lots of people like my dad, who just need a little encouragement to keep enjoying sport, especially golf, later in life.
+The story began six years.
+From a very dark place and crossroads in my own life the idea for Golf in Society was born.
+Inspired by my father’s love of sport, who sadly passed away 13 years ago, I got to thinking that there must be lots of people like my dad who just need a little encouragement to keep enjoying sport, especially golf, later in life.

-The next video gives you an insight into the positive impact we had on the lives of families living with dementia during our test phase.
+The next video gives you an insight into the positive impact we have on the lives of families living with dementia.

-With a track record of delivering over 700 golf sessions behind us, and a burning desire to make golf more accessible, more often to more families across the UK, our social mission is on track to play an integral part in encouraging our nation to enjoy a healthier, happier life for longer.
+With a track record of delivering over 800 golf sessions behind us and a burning desire to make golf more accessible, more often to more families across the UK, our social mission is on track to play an integral part in encouraging people to enjoy the healthier, happier life they deserve.

-This video, taken at one of our new venues in Scotland, shows how much happiness and sense of purpose we generate for our members.
+The next video was taken at one of our venues in Scotland, showing how much happiness and sense of purpose we generate for our members.

-Despite the pandemic, we remain committed to creating the network of golf venues across the UK, and beyond, where families can come together to enjoy a happier, healthier life.
+Despite the pandemic we remain committed to creating a network of golf venues across the UK and beyond, where families can come together to enjoy a happier, healthier life.

-With a proven concept in the bag, a compelling track record of social impact, new venues in the pipeline, and a range of new services being co-designed ready for Spring, the next chapter of our social story is set to be even more inspirational and rewarding than the ones that have gone before.
+With a proven concept in the bag, a compelling track record of social impact behind us, new venues in the pipeline and a range of new services being co-designed ready for Spring, the next chapter of our social mission is set to be the most inspirational and rewarding to date.

 However, I cannot move on without mentioning the dark cloud of COVID-19.
 It descended on all of us, blocking out the brighter future we had planned for hundreds more families.
 However, like many social enterprises, COVID-19 changed our direction of travel overnight.
-That said, when you have the families you support at the heart of everything you do, I call it our “social DNA” ,you quickly find a way forward, realising that your services are needed more than ever.
-From the shadows cast over us by COVID-19, we’re emerging stronger than ever, ready to offer more families the renewed hope and support they deserve as they emerge from lockdown.
+That said, when you have the families you support at the heart of everything you do, I call it our “social DNA”, you quickly find a way forward, realising that your services are needed more than ever.
+From the shadows cast over us by COVID-19, we’ve emerged stronger than ever, ready to offer more families the renewed hope and support they deserve.

-If anything, the COVID-19 crisis has shone a brighter spotlight on the fragility of adult care support, especially for families locked down with dementia.
-We’re proud to say that we’ve kept connected with all our golfing families during the crisis, support that has proved to be a lifeline for them.
+If anything the COVID-19 crisis has shone a brighter spotlight on the fragility of adult care support, especially for families locked down with dementia.
+We’re proud to say that we kept connected with all our golfing families during the crisis, support that proved to be a lifeline for them.

-As we emerge from the longest, hardest lockdown of all, we’re more determined than ever to support families get their lives back on track at local golf venue.
-Not only will we be offering inspirational golf sessions, we’ll also be launching our Carers Wellbeing Events that will focus on supporting unpaid carers to recover from lockdown.
+As we emerge from the COVID-19 crisis we’re more determined than ever to support families improve their lives at their local golf venue.
+Not only will we be offering our inspirational golf sessions, we’ll also be launching our Carers Wellbeing Events that focus on supporting unpaid carers improve their own health, well-being & resilience.

-Since we began our mission six years ago, we’ve faced many challenges and barriers, some of which at times seemed insurmountable.
+Since we began our social mission six years ago, we’ve faced many challenges, some of which at the time seemed insurmountable.
 However, we’ve always managed to find a way forward.
 This is why social enterprises have such an important part to play in the healthy ageing space.
 I passionately believe that the road to a happier, healthier ageing nation has to be led by social enterprises and their innovative solutions.

 So, as the world contemplates how to build a happier, healthier, brighter future for everyone in society (especially post-COVID-19), we’re ready and willing to play our part.